afonsotmm/fdpo-ros-stack/README.md

 **HLDS LiDAR** → **Beacon Detector (DBSCAN + matching)** → **EKF Localizer** → `odom_filtered` → **Navigation Controller (FSM + gains)** → `cmd_vel` → robot base.

+*High‑level logic runs on the Raspberry Pi 4 (ROS), while the Raspberry Pi Pico handles motor and actuator control.*

 Common frames: `map`, `odom`, `base_link`.
 The controller uses TF to convert goals/paths from `map` → `odom`.

+---

+## Work in Progress (WIP)

+This project is still under active development:

+* A **high‑level planner** for trajectory generation is missing (to be integrated).
+* A **driver node** for communication between the Raspberry Pi 4 and the Raspberry Pi Pico is planned.

 ---